The View's Sunny Hostin and Ana Navarro Test Positive for COVID-19 Before Kamala Harris Interview - E! Online

 "Since this is going to be a major news stories any minute now, what happened is Sunny and Ana both apparently tested positive for COVID," Joy Behar revealed after a sudden commercial break.
 "No matter how hard we try, these things happen.
 They probably have a breakthrough case and they'll be okay I'm sure because they're both vaccinated...the vice president is being prepped for her arrival."

 She continued, "Everyone's getting all cleaned up.
 She'll be out here in a second.
 In the meantime, until she gets out here, maybe the audience would like to participate."
-A Q&A soon followed with members of the audience, who were all wearing masks, and the remaining co-hosts.

-Later on in the show, Joy revealed an update that the interview with the vice president would continue with a twist.
+Members of the audience, who were all wearing masks, proceeded to ask non-related questions to the remaining co-hosts, Behar and Sara Haines, during a live Q&A.

-"We have an update," she shared.
-"We'll do an interview with the vice president remotely in a couple minutes.
-That the plan.
-We'll talk to her from another room."
+Soon after, Behar revealed an update that the interview with the vice president would continue with a twist.
+Harris would be appearing remotely in another room within the ABC News building.

 According to a White House official, the vice president "had no contact with hosts prior to the show."
 E!
 News has reached out to The View for additional comment.